13/2014 – Ecosurfaces lead the way in Australia

 The blocks withstand heavy weights

 Situated in Geraldton, Western Australia, The Blocks Makers have, for the past 8 years, been manufacturing Terracrete – a Terraforce Product.
-Terracrete is a permeable, interlocking, concrete paver, which encourages water infiltration, prevents rain water runoff.
+Terracrete is a permeable, interlocking, concrete paver, which encourages water infiltration, prevents rainwater runoff.
 Large volumes of urban runoff can cause serious erosion and siltation in surface water bodies.
 Permeable paving surfaces also help to control pollutants, as they capture heavy metals, preventing them from washing downstream and accumulating inadvertently in the environment.

 Blocks are underlain with 100mm compacted sand, over sub base of rubble